 Whether it’s music, photos, or graphics: an engaging website is full of visual elements and multimedia content.
 But not every website operator has the means to fill their site with their own professional images or music.
 A good alternative here are works published under a Creative Commons licence – they’re free to use and some can even be used commercially.

 Copyright law reform in the EU is a widely debated topic with hardened fronts.
 In addition to the provisions contained in the draft law about upload filters, a major reason for this is the ancillary copyright law requirement for press publishers.
-Whilst many publishers see the new law as restoring their rights in what they deem to be a legal vacuum, critics fear that freedom of information and communication on the Internet will be restricted.
-After the crash landing and the lack of majorities in the first vote, the EU states, the Commission and Parliament have now agreed on a final reform text.
-However, this does not mean that the most controversial points have been resolved yet.
+While many publishers see the new law as restoring their rights in what they deem to be a legal vacuum, critics fear that freedom of information and communication on the Internet will be restricted.
+After the crash landing and the lack of majorities in the first vote, the EU states, the Commission and Parliament have now agreed on a final reform text and finally adopted it.
 So what is it about ancillary copyright law that creates such controversy and what are the arguments for and against it?

-- One step closer to a European-wide ancillary copyright law for press publishers
+- European parliament adopts ancillary copyright law for press publishers

 - Explanation: What is ancillary copyright?